mavr/anon-tgbot/README.md

-## Backend for anonymouse messages bot
+## Backend for anonymous messages bot